akovanev/kovanev.github.io/_posts/2020-08-26-Data-generator.md

 * Using json.
 * Using the attributes from the `Akov.DataGenerator.Attributes` namespace.

-In this article I will focus on the approach with json, while the attributes will be described later.
+In this article I will focus on the approach with json, while the attributes will be described later in <a href="/blogs/2020/09/07/Data-generator-attributes">Data Generator Attributes</a>.

 Lets suppose that there exists the couple of models.
 <pre><code class="language-cs">class Product